 While bug sprays can eliminate the pests that you can see, they do not target the root of the problem: destroying their nests.
 If you’re lucky, the nests can be within eyesight but they usually never are.

 They can be hidden behind drywall or some other area inside your house’s structural foundation.
 Ant extermination by professionals is your best defense against these pests.

 “Carpenter ants are known to damage wood-based structures of houses as well, so don’t wait too long before calling for help.
 The longer you wait, the more damage will be done.”

 Do I Really Need A Professional Ant Pest Control?

 Carpenter ants can be a serious nuisance if they form a colony in your building or at a place with much human interaction.
 A place with a carpenter ant infestation has primary and secondary colonies which must be eliminated if you want to keep these pests at bay completely.

 Unfortunately, without proper skills and experience, it is tough to find and destroy all these colonies and so, it is advisable that you hire a pest control expert to do it for you.
 Otherwise, partial removal of the colonies will leave you with a recurrent carpenter ant problem.

-If you’ve been spraying these ants with insecticide and they keep coming back, there’s a very big chance that there’s a colony of them somewhere inside the house.
+If you’ve been doing home remedies to remove ants and spraying these ants with insecticide but they keep coming back, there’s a very big chance that there’s a colony of them somewhere inside the house.
 And in these cases, a professional ant pest control service should be hired to determine where the colonies are (there could be more than one) with the help of their equipment.